szellmann/visionaray/README.md

 - When targeting NVIDIA CUDA, make sure you have a C++11 compliant version (v7.0 or newer)
 - Visionaray supports Fermi+ NVIDIA GPUs (e.g. >= GeForce 400 series or >= Quadro {4|5|6}000) (Visionaray does not support texturing on Fermi GPUs, bindless texture support is available with Kepler+ GPUs)

-Additionally, in order to compile the viewer application and the [examples](/src/examples), the following packages are needed or recommended:
+In order to compile the viewer application and the [examples](/src/examples), the following _additional_ packages are needed or recommended:

 - [Boost][2]
 - [GLUT][5] or [FreeGLUT][6]